Your cart looks a little empty!

 As Sangiovese wine is an Italian native, we think the perfect pairing is something traditionally Italian.
 We’re thinking rich, cheesy pasta dishes, mozzarella-coated pizzas, and indulgent salads, with plenty of sundried tomatoes and olives.

-How To Serve Sangiovese Wine
+How to Serve Sangiovese Wine

 As for temperature, 60-65 degrees Fahrenheit is the optimal temperature for this red.
 If you don’t have a thermometer, a good rule of thumb is to place your bottle in the fridge for an hour, then remove an hour before serving.
 You don’t want your wine to be chilled, but room temperature is actually too warm for red wine.

-Sip on the Wine of the Gods
+Embrace the Wine of the Gods: Sangiovese

 With a medium body, high tannins, and high acidity, Sangiovese can be an intense wine to get on board with.
 However, due to its savory flavors and ability to adapt to its environment, the Sangiovese grape is slowly making its way across the world, and finding itself in a host of interesting blends.
 So, if you don’t like the sound of it at first, you may love it blended with other red grapes.

-To give Sangiovese a try, head to our shop, where you can try a bottle of our Usual Red Blend of Sangiovese, Pinot Noir, Syrah, and Zinfandel.Share
+To give Sangiovese a try, visit our shop, where you can sample a bottle of our Usual Red Blend - a delightful combination of Sangiovese, Pinot Noir, Syrah, and Zinfandel.